meshamoore/sample-repo/README.md

 # sample-repo

-This is a readme file for git
+This is a readme file for git.
+Terminal can be confusing.